aristanetworks/atd-public/topologies/beta-routing/labguides/source/ratd_mesh_guides/ratd_mesh_lab_guides/isis_underlay_lab_guide.rst

 .. note::
    The labs of the Routing ATD are structured to build on each other.
-The lab options menu will complete all lab configurations prior to the step selected so you can always begin from a clean starting point.
+The Lab Options Menu will complete all lab configurations prior to the step selected so you can always begin from a clean starting point.

 #.
 Log into the **LabAccess** jumpserver to prepare the lab environment.

    #.
-Type ``reset`` or Lab Option 1 at the prompt.
+Type ``reset`` or Lab Option 1 at the Lab Selection Menu.
 The script will configure the topology
       with the necessary base IPv4 addressing for the labs.

       .. admonition:: Did you know?